 Joining a Zoom Meeting from OnBoard

-When it comes time to join the Zoom conference during the meeting, simply navigate to the meeting's detail page from your device of choice, and click the Join Zoom Meeting button.
+When it comes time to join the Zoom conference during the meeting, simply locate the meeting you wish to join and click it's Join Zoom button.
+This can be found either on the main Calendar page, or within the Meeting's Details.

 A window will appear in the corner of the screen, showing you the presentation of the Zoom meeting.
 This window can be moved about your screen by clicking/dragging the handle at the bottom of the window, or enlarged to full screen by clicking the arrows in the upper right corner.